jCho23/MobileAzureDevDaysSampleApp/README.md

+# Mobile Center / Azure Dev Days Content

-#Branching and Pull Requests Guidline
+## Branching and Pull Requests Guidline

 Branches should be matched to a active Github issue.
 Always merge from master into your branch before creating a pull request.
 This will show you if you have any conflicts with the existing code base